oracle-samples/xml-sample-demo/PARTITIONING/Introduction.md

 Executive Overview
 ==================

-The XML DB INTRODUCTION example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.
+The XML DB PARTITIONING example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.

 Installation Instructions
 =========================